-Navigating testosterone replacement therapy costs: a simple guide
+Navigating testosterone replacement therapy costs: A simple guide

 “Testosterone can change a man’s life when it is used for the right reasons, at the right dose, with the right monitoring.
 The danger is not the hormone itself, but jumping in without a clear diagnosis or a plan.”